Neon has been performed in Brussels, Cologne and Montréal…

 Neon is the third and final electroacoustic work in a cycle that is inspired by the book Owning Your Own Shadow: Understanding the Dark Side of the Psyche (1991) by Robert A Johnson (Portland, OR, USA, 1921).

 Neon was realized in 2000-01 at the electroacoustic studios of City University London (England, UK) and at the composer’s studio in Brussels (Belgium), and was premiered on May 10, 2001 during the concert series Trois visages de la musique électroacoustique at the Chapelle de Boondael in Brussels.
 Much of the material for Neon was created in July 1996 in the studios at the Groupe de musique expérimentale de Marseille (GMEM, France).
-Neon was awarded an Honorary Mention at the Concurso Internacional de Música Eletroacústica de São Paulo (CIMESP ’01, Brazil).
+Neon was awarded an Honorable Mention at the Concurso Internacional de Música Eletroacústica de São Paulo (CIMESP ’01, Brazil).